Peter Falk: Early television roles

-In 1963, Falk and Tommy Sands appeared as brothers who disagreed on the route for a railroad in "The Gus Morgan Story" on ABC's Wagon Train.
+In 1963, Falk and Tommy Sands appeared in "The Gus Morgan Story" on ABC's Wagon Train as brothers who disagreed on the route for a railroad.
 Falk played the title role of "Gus", and Sands was his younger brother, Ethan Morgan.
-Ethan accidentally shoots wagonmaster Chris Hale, played by John McIntire, while the brothers are in the mountains looking at possible route options.
-Gus makes the decision to leave Hale behind- even choking him, believing he is dead.
-Ethan has been overcome with oxygen deprivation and needs Gus's assistance to reach safety down the mountain.
-Unknown to the Morgans, Hale crawls down the mountain through snow, determined to obtain revenge against Gus.
-In time, though, Hale comes to understand the difficult choice Morgan had to make, and the brothers reconcile their own differences.
+After Ethan accidentally shoots wagonmaster Chris Hale, played by John McIntire, while in the mountains, Gus has to decide whether to rescue Hale or his brother (suffering from oxygen deprivation).
 This episode is remembered for its examination of how far a man will persist amid adversity to preserve his own life and that of his brother.

 Having had many roles in film and television during the early 1960s, Falk's first lead in a television series came with CBS's The Trials of O'Brien.
 The show ran from 1965 to 1966, its 22 episodes featuring Falk as a Shakespeare-quoting lawyer who defends clients while solving mysteries.
-In 1966, he also co-starred in a television production of "Brigadoon" with Robert Goulet.
+In 1966, he also co-starred in a television production of Brigadoon with Robert Goulet.

 In 1971, Pierre Cossette produced the first Grammy Awards show on television with some help from Falk.
 Cossette writes in his autobiography, "What meant the most to me, though, is the fact that Peter Falk saved my ass.
 I love show business, and I love Peter Falk."

 Columbo

-Although Falk appeared in numerous other television roles in the 1960s and 1970s, he is best known as the star of the TV series Columbo, "everyone's favorite rumpled television detective".
-His character, known for his catch-phrase Just one more thing, was a shabby and deceptively absent-minded police detective lieutenant driving a Peugeot 403, who had first appeared in the 1968 film Prescription: Murder.
+Although Falk appeared in numerous other television roles in the 1960s and 1970s, he is best known as the star of the TV series Columbo, "everyone's favorite rumpled television detective."
+His character, known for his catchphrase: "Just one more thing," is a shabby and deceptively absent-minded police detective driving a Peugeot 403, who had first appeared in the 1968 film Prescription: Murder.
 Columbo was created by William Link and Richard Levinson.
-Rather than a whodunit, the show typically revealed the murderer from the beginning, then showed how the Los Angeles homicide detective went about solving the crime.
+The show was of a type known as an inverted detective story; it typically reveals the murderer at the beginning, then shows how the Los Angeles homicide detective goes about solving the crime.
 Falk would describe his role to film historian and author David Fantle: